From Thinking Politically To Working Politically: Are We Really Doing Development Any Differently?

 Lunch will be served.

-Click HERE for directions to the event.
+Click HERE for the agenda.

 - Duncan Green, senior strategic adviser, Oxfam GB and professor in practice in international development at the London School of Economics